Furiends/Guidelines/README.md

 ### Structure of each repository:
 - README.md: navigation instructions
 - meeting notes.md: meeting notes
-- resource: a folder to share resource
+- resource: a folder to store shared resource
 - images: a folder to save images

 ### Milestone and task status of each group: